Honors in STS

 What is a thesis?

-A thesis is an advanced and independent research project that results from two semesters of honors thesis tutorials (SISP 409 and 410) taken with an appropriate faculty tutor during the senior year.
+A thesis is an advanced and independent research project that results from two semesters of honors thesis tutorials (STS 409 and 410) taken with an appropriate faculty tutor during the senior year.
 Students should consult both the Wesleyan Jellybean Papers for important information on thesis structure and formatting as well as prior theses, many of which are contained in Wesleyan’s Digital Collections.
-SISP theses normally address topics that are grounded in the student’s areas of concentration, and the course work in the Program which the student has completed prior to undertaking the thesis project at the beginning of the senior year, although additional relevant courses during the senior year are also encouraged.
+STS theses normally address topics that are grounded in the student’s areas of concentration, and the course work in the major which the student has completed prior to undertaking the thesis project at the beginning of the senior year, although additional relevant courses during the senior year are also encouraged.
 To write a thesis, each student needs a tutor.

 Should I write a thesis or not?